farukpala/DATA-SCIENCE-FINAL-PROJECT/README.md

 d.
 Dessert shops

-2. I focused on age -fast food consumption correlation, People between 15–35 age group are my target customers;
+2.I focused on age -fast food consumption correlation, People between 15–35 age group are my target customers;

 a.
 According to a statistical hypotesis, age and fast food consumption have strong correlation.( provided by “Ekev Academic Magazine”)
 b.
 In addition , According to a survey about fast food habits in Turkey , 45% of fast food consumers were aged 16–34 ( provided by “Mediabrands/Insight Research Company” )